jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 The Debrief project used Apache Ant, SaxonHE, XSLT 2.0 and XPath 2.0 and ran inside Eclipse therefore requiring Java.
 The Debrief document publishing project has been extracted into its own self contained GitHub repository at [https://github.com/jbampton/eclipse-cheatsheets-to-dita-to-pdf](https://github.com/jbampton/eclipse-cheatsheets-to-dita-to-pdf).

-Using Ruby allows use to harness the power of [RubyGems](https://rubygems.org/) particularly the [Nokogiri](http://www.nokogiri.org/) gem along with XSLT 1.0 / XPath 1.0 to create the DITA XML files.
+Using Ruby on this project allows use to harness the power of [RubyGems](https://rubygems.org/) particularly the [Nokogiri](http://www.nokogiri.org/) gem along with XSLT 1.0 / XPath 1.0 to create the DITA XML files.
 Using Ruby eliminates the need to use Eclipse and Apache Ant and can be run standalone from the command line as long as you have Ruby installed.

 [Darwin Information Typing Architecture](https://en.wikipedia.org/wiki/Darwin_Information_Typing_Architecture) (DITA) is an XML data model for authoring and using the [DITA Open Toolkit](http://www.dita-ot.org/) (DITA-OT) you can publish those ideas.